Doist/gulpist/README.md

 At your doist_gulp directory, install required Node dependencies:
 ```
 npm install

+### Task Configuration
+Copy `config.example.js` file to `config.js`.
+It contains configuration for all the tasks.
+There you specified things like path of your source .less .coffee.
 ```

 # Run Gulp
-### Task Configuration
-`config.js` contains configuration for all the tasks.
-There you specified things like path of your source .less .coffee.

-Make sure your have correct path configuration before you run Gulp.

 ### Start Gulp
 All the Gulp tasks are run in the follow command syntax